Navi is just a library, so it works great with both new and existing apps.

 Creates a project skeleton using create-react-app, then adds routes generated from your filesystem structure, static rendering, pagination, tags, MDX, an RSS feed, a Netlify deploy script, and a theme inspired by Dan Abramov’s overreacted.io, for a ready-to-go blog.

-Or if you’d like to see how simple it is to add Navi to your own create-react-app project, head on over to Getting Started guide.
+Or if you’d like to see how simple it is to add Navi to your own create-react-app project, head on over to the Getting Started guide.

 Oh, and if you already have an app built with react-router?
 Then adding Navi is ridiculously easy — just mount your Navi routes within a react-router